 Having these things in mind will help you choose the course and learning provider that’s right for you.

 It’s also worth considering an online course.
-Having the flexibility to study at a time and pace that suits you can really help to fit your learning around your family commitments.
+There are many benefits and having the flexibility to study at a time and pace that suits you can really help to fit your learning around your family commitments.

 There are many career routes you could pursue and sometimes your perfect job isn’t always obvious.

-Why not write down your hobbies and interests and see if you can carve out a career in one of them.
-For example, if you love working out, why not consider starting a career as a personal trainer.
-You’ll get to help your clients look and feel fantastic and the hours are super flexible.
-Many people prefer working out before or after their working day, meaning you can make a living around the usual 9-5!
+Start by writing down your hobbies and interests and see if you can carve out a career in one of them.
+For example, if you love working out, why not consider starting a career as a Personal Trainer.
+You’ll get to help your clients look and feel fantastic and the hours are super flexible - even more so if you go self-employed!
+Many people prefer working out before or after their working day, meaning you can make a living around the usual 9-5 (and did we mention the great earning potential?!).

-If technology is more your thing, you could train to become a freelance software developer or web developer.
-The number of women in technology is gradually increasing, in fact there were 61,430 more women working in STEM (Science, Technology, Engineering and Mathematics) in 2017 than in 2016.
-There’s still a long way to go for equality in the industry but women now make up 24% of all employees working in STEM industries.
+If technology is more your thing, you could train to become a freelance Software Developer or Web Developer.
+There’s still a long way to go for equality in the industry but women now make up 17% of all employees working in the technology industry.

-Whether you are looking for a career in health and fitness, IT, education or events management, The Training Room is here to help you get back into work and into the career that suits your lifestyle!
+Whether you are looking for a career in health and fitness, IT, education or finance, The Training Room is here to help you get back into work and into the career that suits your lifestyle!